jayadeep11/Caps2Esc/README.md

 3. Make the script executable:

     ```bash
-    chmod +x install_script.sh
+    chmod +x install.sh
     ```

 4. Run the script with `sudo`:

     ```bash
-    sudo ./install_script.sh
+    sudo ./install.sh
     ```

 5. You will be prompted to confirm the installation:

     ```bash
     Would you like to continue with the install (y,n)
     ```

     Press `y` to proceed with the installation or any other key to abort.